sapozhnikovv/SCU.MemoryChunks/README.md

 | **MemoryChunks Async** (with alloc)            |   **79.32** | 78.36 |      **39,855 B** |             452.90x |
 | LINQ Chunk Async (with alloc)                  |     93.40 | 92.27 |        68,128 B  |             774.18x |

+**String Chunks Comparison**
+(because we should compare tests with allocations, not just compare tests with no alloc and alloc)
+- **Synchronous**: MemoryChunks processes strings **11.2x faster** (2.69μs vs 30.02μs) while using **2x less memory** (27.7KB vs 56KB) than LINQ.
+- **Async**: Maintains **1.2x speed advantage** (79.32μs vs 93.40μs) with **1.7x memory efficiency** (39.8KB vs 68.1KB).

 > **Note about Async tests**:
 > The async benchmarks simulate await points during iteration.
 While they show MemoryChunks' consistent advantage (1.7x less memory), these scenarios are primarily included to demonstrate thread safety with `Memory<T>`.
 In real-world usage, the synchronous versions will always be more efficient.

-1. **Performance**:
-   - `MemoryChunks` is **28-30x faster** than LINQ for synchronous operations
-   - Async overhead adds ~80μs regardless of method

-2. **Memory Efficiency**:
-   - `MemoryChunks` allocates **315x less memory** than LINQ version
-   - String allocation multiplies memory usage by:
-     - 315x for MemoryChunks
-     - 636x for LINQ

-3. **Async Impact**:
-   - MemoryChunks still uses **1.7x less memory** than LINQ in async mode
-   - Maintains consistent performance advantage in async scenarios

-**String Chunks Comparison**
-(because we should compare tests with allocations, not just compare tests with no alloc and alloc)
-- **Synchronous**: MemoryChunks processes strings **11.2x faster** (2.69μs vs 30.02μs) while using **2x less memory** (27.7KB vs 56KB) than LINQ.
-- **Async**: Maintains **1.2x speed advantage** (79.32μs vs 93.40μs) with **1.7x memory efficiency** (39.8KB vs 68.1KB).

 ### Benchmark for Arrays